bhctest123/soberlivingappcom-new/src/content/blog/the-absolute-best-updates-you-can-make-to-your-sober-living-home-in-2021-part-2.md

 ---
-title: "Sober Living App - The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 2)"
+title: 'The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 2)'
 description: 'Explore ''landscaping'' posts for sober living homes: Tips on curb appeal, property maintenance & creating therapeutic outdoor spaces.'
 date: 2021-03-16
 author: "Ben Weiss"